ViT-TTS: Visual Text-to-Speech with Scalable Diffusion Transformer: Method

 The masked token during the pre-training phase will not be used in the fine-tuning phase.
 To mitigate this mismatch between the pre-training and fine-tuning, we randomly choose the phonemes to be masked: 1) 80\% probability to add masks; 2) 10\% probability to keep phoneme unchanged, and 3) 10\% probability to replace with a random token in the dictionary.

 \paragraph{\textbf{Visual-Text Fusion}} In the fine-tuning stage, we integrate the visual modal and module into the encoder to integrate visual and textual information.
 Before feeding into the visual-text encoder, we first extract image features of panoramic images through ResNet18~\citep{oord2018representation} and obtain phoneme embedding.
 Both the image features and phoneme embedding are fed into one of the variants of the transformer to get the hidden sequences.
-Specifically, we first pass the phoneme through relative self-attention, which is defined as follows.
+Specifically, we first pass the phoneme through relative self-attention, which is defined as follows:

-where n is the length of phoneme embedding, $R_{ij}^K$ and $R_{ij}^V$ are the relative position embedding of key and value, and Q, K, V are all the phoneme embedding.
-We use the relative self-attention to model how much phoneme $p_i$ attends to phoneme $p_j$.
+where n is the length of phoneme embedding, $R_{ij}$ are the relative position embedding of key and value, $d_k$ is the dimension of key, and Q, K, V are all the phoneme embedding.
+We use relative self-attention to model how much phoneme $p_i$ attends to phoneme $p_j$.
 After that, we choose to use cross-attention instead of a simplistic concatenation approach as we can reason about how different image patches contribute to the text after feature extraction.
 The equation is defined as follows:

-where Q is the phoneme embedding, K and V are the visual features.
-Finally, the feed-forward layer are applied to output hidden sequence.
+where P is the phoneme embedding, V is the visual features, and $d_v$ is the dimension of vision features.
+Finally, the feed-forward layer is applied to output the hidden sequence.